h1mzy0ti/thirdeye/README.md

   About the Tool
 </h2>
 <p>
-  Thirdeye is a simple Information Gathering tool written in python.The tool is usefull in gathering information from IP, Phone number, Email etc
+  Thirdeye is a simple Information Gathering tool written in python.Usefull in gathering information from IP, Phone number, Email etc
   making work easy.
 </p>
 <p>